Always Encrypted with secure enclaves

 The operations supported inside the secure enclaves are:

-In SQL Server 2019 (15.x) and later, confidential queries using enclaves on a character string column (
+In Azure SQL Database and in SQL Server 2022 (16.x), confidential queries using enclaves on a character string column (

 Indexes on enclave-enabled columns